Skip to content

 Try it out

-Open Copilot Chat in Agent mode and follow the prompts on the Try it out page.
+Open Copilot Chat in Agent mode and follow the prompts on the Try It Out page.